Actindo-AG/Documentation/DataHub/UserInterface/03_ETLExtensions.md

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Automatically map variant sets*
   Enable the toggle to automatically map the assigned variant sets of the source variant attribute and the destination variant attribute.
 It is recommended to enable the toggle.
 Otherwise, the variant sets must be mapped manually.
 By default, the toggle is enabled.

+- *Source variant sets "Variant set name"*
+  Click the drop-down list to select the applicable variant set.
+All available variant sets, that are defined in the *Omni-Channel* module for the selected destination attribute set, are displayed in the list.
+A single drop-down list is displayed for each variant set, which is defined for the selected source attribute set.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Automatically create variant set if no suiting variant set can be found*
   Enable the toggle to automatically create a variant set if the assigned variant sets of the source variant attribute and the destination variant attribute do not match.
 It is recommended to enable the toggle.
 Otherwise, the variant set must be created manually.
 By default, the toggle is enabled.
 This toggle is only displayed if the *Automatically map variant sets* toggle is enabled.